mRcSchwering/magic-soup/docs/tutorials.md

 When instantiating [World][magicsoup.world.World] by default all molecule species will added to `world.molecule_map`, normally distributed, with an average concentration of 10.
 In the [experiment above](#simple-experiment) this made sense for most molecule species.
-But for energy carriers ATP/ADP and NADPH/NADP, and for the carbon source CO2 we created functions to regularly change these molecule distributions.
+We adjusted concentrations for energy carriers ATP/ADP and NADPH/NADP, and for the carbon source CO2.
 For adding CO2, one could also think of creating gradient like shown below.
-This could for example introduce a spatial dependence for cell growth.
+This could for example introduce a spatial dependence for cell growth or implement a ChemoStat.

 ![](img/gradients.png)
 _Molecule species X is added to molecule map and allowed to diffuse  to create a 1D gradient (top) or 2D gradients (bottom)._